COLI: A Hierarchical Efficient Compressor for Large Images: Experiments

 \subsubsection{\textbf{Experimental Datasets and Models}}

 In this section, we compare COLI with other image compression methods, including traditional methods, learning-based methods, and the state-of-the-art INR methods, on two representative datasets.
 The first dataset is the CIL dataset~\cite{howard2012cil}, which consists of high-resolution scanning electron micrographs provided by Louisa Howard, featuring detailed morphological structures of various species such as \textit{Rosa rugosa} and \textit{Helianthus annuus}.
 Each image is in TIFF format, and we randomly selected images with a resolution of 3,232~$\times$~2,570 pixels for our experiments.
-For learning-based methods like Balle18 and Cheng20, which require specific input size multiples to fit their encoder architectures, we padded the original CIL images to 3264~$\times$~2624 (Balle18) and 3328~$\times$~2688 (Cheng20), respectively, and then divided them into multiple patches for separate compression.
+For learning-based methods like Balle18 and Cheng20, which require specific input size multiples to fit their encoder architectures, we padded the original CIL images to 3264~$\times$~2624 (Balle18) and 3328~$\times$~2688 (Cheng20), respectively, and restored the reconstructions to the original image resolution after compression.

-In addition, we use the CT Heart Segmentation dataset~\cite{NikhilTomar}, which contains a series of 2D computed tomography (CT) heart scans.
+In addition, we use the CT Heart Segmentation dataset~\cite{NikhilTomar}, which contains a series of 2D computed tomography (CT) heart scans with the resolution of 512~$\times$~512.
 This dataset provides clear anatomical structures of the human heart, and is widely used in medical image segmentation and compression tasks.
 Its inherent slice-based nature naturally aligns with our patch-based INR compression strategy, allowing us to further evaluate the effectiveness of COLI for medical images with rich structural information.